-What is an American stereotype?
+What are American stereotypes? and which American stereotypes are true?
 Read on, friend.
 And just a warning: don’t call me a fake American.

 No time to read this now?
 Pin it for later!

 Living abroad is the best way to see and understand where you’re from.
 You gain an outsider’s perspective of the culture you are used to and can see it for its positive and negative aspects.
 Despite living in the Netherlands for 6.5 years already, I still find myself comparing Dutch to American culture, but now I find it trickier to compare because I feel like I float between both.
 And still, I cringe at American stereotypes.